 👉 Your Turn⤵

-- Communicate by writing up a short write up for the intended stakeholders.
+Communicate by writing up a short write up for intended stakeholders.
 Remember to write it in terms the stakeholders understand.

 Finally, Alex prepares to communicate her findings.
 She creates a simple web page using Markdown to share her insights with colleagues.
 This acts as a practical example of how data can inform teaching practices.